ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 The `response` object provides version information about the components used in the response.
 Each key is one of the component types found in a response (`record`, `recordMeta`, `collection`, or `responseMeta`).
-The values of these keys are objecets where the keys are component names and the values are the component data.
+The values of these keys are objects where the keys are component names and the values are the component data.

 The `response` object is required.